msoos/cryptominisat/README.markdown

 License
 -----

 Please read LICENSE.txt for a discussion.
-Everything that is needed to build is MIT licensed.
-The M4RI library (not included) is GPL, so in case you have M4RI installed, you must build with `-DNOM4RI=ON` or `-DMIT=ON` in case you need a pure MIT build.
+Everything that is needed to build by default is MIT licensed.
+If you specifically instruct the system it can build with M4RI and Bliss, which are both GLP.
+However, by default CryptoMiniSat will not build with these.

 Docker usage